emekaanekwe/emekaanekwe/README.md

 # Hello and Welcome! 😎

-### NOTE: If you want a larger picture of my github commmit history and journey as a self-taught programmer, the link to my original Github profile is below.
-I'm still working on merging it with this one <br /><br />https://github.com/EmekaEnshinyan
+### NOTE: If you want a larger picture of my github commmit history and journey as a self-taught programmer, the link to my original Github profile is below. <br /><br />https://github.com/EmekaEnshinyan

 ## 🌱 What I’m currently learning & Reading
 ### Artificial Intelligence: A Modern Approach (Russell 2020)